-As a result of a bond default or investment restructuring at issuer level, the fund may hold up to 10% of total net assets in other assets than those mentioned in this policy, such as equities.
+As a result of a conversion of a convertible bond, a bond default or investment restructuring at issuer level, the fund may hold up to 10% of net assets in other assets than those mentioned in this policy, such as equities.
 In taking into account shareholders' interests, the fund will seek to divest such instruments as a priority.